 This atlas is being developed to provide information on the physical setting and living resources of the Gulf of the Farallones and adjacent ocean waters.

-It illustrates the value of seafloor mapping and oceanographic measurements offshore of the San Francisco Bay area, where the environmental and ecological concerns of the Gulf of the Farallones National Marine Sanctuary must be reconciled with the human, economic, and industrial demands of a major urban population center.
+It illustrates the value of seafloor mapping and oceanographic measurements offshore of the San Francisco Bay area, where the environmental and ecological concerns of the Greater Farallones National Marine Sanctuary must be reconciled with the human, economic, and industrial demands of a major urban population center.

 It is hoped that the scientific information in this atlas will aid the public and the public's representatives in making informed decisions about the multiple uses planned for this offshore region in the months and years ahead.

 Draft versions of introductory pages of the atlas are available for viewing:

 Farallon Island Radioactive Waste Dump

 Disposal of San Francisco Bay Dredged Material on the Farallon Slope

 Current Patterns Over the Shelf and Slope Adjacent to the Gulf of the Farallones